Hidden Treasures in Pennsylvania Genealogy Records at FamilySearch

 FamilySearch holds the largest online collection of Pennsylvania records for genealogy research.
 Here's how to find what you need to complete your family history in Pennsylvania.

 FamilySearch offers a treasure chest of genealogical gems waiting to be discovered.
-Let's take a comprehensive look at FamilySearch, where their records came from, uncover what is not obvious on the website, and find some treasures for family history.
+Let's take a look at FamilySearch, and uncover where to find all the Pennsylvania records on the website.

 A Short History of FamilySearch

-FamilySearch, born in the modern age, is the digital child of the Church of Jesus Christ of Latter-day Saints.
-Established in 2003, it's a place where people can connect with their roots and become part of a global community bound by shared heritage.
-With its headquarters in Salt Lake City, Utah, FamilySearch has grown into a worldwide network, uniting people from different corners of the world who share a common interest in genealogy.
+FamilySearch is managed by the Church of Jesus Christ of Latter-day Saints.
+Established in 2003, it's grown from an online record repository to a place where people can connect and build family trees together.
+With its headquarters in Salt Lake City, Utah, FamilySearch has grown into a worldwide genealogy record repository with millions of new records added each year..

 Where FamilySearch Records Came From

 At the heart of FamilySearch's mission is its vast collection of genealogical records.
-This collection includes microfilms and manuscripts, now digitized into images available on their website FamilySearch.org.
+This collection includes microfilms and manuscripts, both now digitized into images and available on their website FamilySearch.org.

-The collecting of these records began decades before the digital era, when the Genealogical Society of Utah, a predecessor to FamilySearch, started filming records on microfilm as early as 1938.
+The collecting of these records began almost 100 years ago, when the Genealogical Society of Utah, a predecessor to FamilySearch, started filming records on microfilm as early as 1938.
 GSU traveled around the United States visiting county courthouses and libraries bringing along their microfilm machines.

 In Pennsylvania, GSU made microfilms of county will books, deed books, birth registrations, death registrations, marriage licenses, and naturalization records.
 What was filmed at each county courthouse varied by location.
 When they finished filming, the microfilm reels were sent to Salt Lake City and made available to researchers at the Family History Library.